Fabric-Management/fabric-management-backend/common/common-core/src/main/java/com/fabricmanagement/common/core/infrastructure/persistence/entity/REMOVED_BaseEntity.md

-# Duplicate BaseEntity Removed
+# Duplicate BaseEntity File Removed

-This file previously contained a duplicate BaseEntity class that was causing compilation errors.
+This file previously contained a duplicate BaseEntity class with invalid Markdown syntax that was causing compilation errors including:
+- illegal character: '#'
+- illegal character: '`'
+- duplicate class issues

-The duplicate has been removed to fix the following error:
+The duplicate has been completely removed.
-- `duplicate class: com.fabricmanagement.common.core.infrastructure.persistence.BaseEntity`

 The correct BaseEntity class is located at:
 `/infrastructure/persistence/BaseEntity.java`